ntkog/codemotion2017_talks/README.md

 # How to use it

-Take a look to [index.js](https://github.com/ntkog/codemotion2017_talks/blob/master/index.js) and [nlp.js](https://github.com/ntkog/codemotion2017_talks/blob/master/nlp.js) .
+Take a look to [examples folder](https://github.com/ntkog/codemotion2017_talks/blob/master/examples/stats.js) and [nlp.js](https://github.com/ntkog/codemotion2017_talks/blob/master/nlp.js) .

 You have a good start point to play with the data.